loveeyk/hokifycodechallenge/hokifychallenge/README.md

 # hokifychallenge

-> This is the programming challenge for my application at Hokify.
+> This is the programming challenge for my application at Hokify 👩‍💼

 ## Project setup
 ```
 npm install